Stefanuk12/Squash/README.md

-A library for serializing and deserializing binary data with a focus on size and Roblox compatability.
+A library for serializing and deserializing binary data with a focus on size and Roblox compatibility.
 It is designed with the programmer in mind, offering full flexibility and control over the data being serialized and deserialized, with an intuitive API.

 ## Implementation details